better-internet/radworks-docs/docs/radicle.md

 Since all data on the network is stored locally by peers on the network, develops can share and collaborate on Git repositories *without* relying on intermediaries such as hosted servers.

-For more on Radicle Link, check out the [Understanding Radicle](understanding-radicle/why-radicle.md) section.
+For more on Radicle Link, check out the [Understanding Radicle][wh] section.

 ## How is Radicle different from GitHub?